Cisco cutting 4,000 jobs, CEO sees slow progress

 A lukewarm revenue forecast dashed expectations that Cisco could overcome muted demand for tech infrastructure.
 Its shares had been up more than 50 percent in the past 12 months.

-Cisco has been whittling away at its workforce and selling off consumer businesses such as home networking, in a turnaround begun in 2010, when it started losing ground to nimbler rivals like Juniper Networks and Palo Alto Networks.
+Cisco has been whittling away at its workforce and selling off consumer businesses such as home networking, in a turnaround begun in 2010, when it started losing ground to nimbler rivals like Juniper Networks (JNPR.N) and Palo Alto Networks (PANW.N).

 The company that once specialized in providing the backbone of the Internet now sees software and equipment for datacenters and corporate cloud networking as its keys to growth.
 But Wednesday's results suggest the pace of expansion has been slower than anticipated, analysts said.